mitranim/wordplay/readme.md

 addvertize © M

-existence of "coworkers" implies existence of "pigorkers" (🐄 🐷 👺) © LR
+existence of "coworkers" implies existence of "pigorkers" (🐄 🐷 👺) © VA

 from scraptch (rebooting your Astroneer economy from scrap) © M